 An effective website needs to guide your visitors toward an intended action.
 The way to achieve this in 2015 is through prominent calls to action and microinteractions.
 While calls to action are not new, many websites have not been effective at using them.
 The visitor is left not knowing what to do next or not knowing how to carry out the intended action.
 Microinteractions are the way websites will be putting calls to action front and center in 2015, which is a trend that has already started.

 This trend focuses on a particular experience or case.
 You might see a home page that only gives a call to action over a prominent image or video, or that highlights a call to action at the top of the page with more text below that you can scroll down to read.
-Another example of a microinteraction is a pop-up box asking for your email or encouraging you to click, using a call to action to elicit the desired response.
+Another example of a microinteraction is a pop-up box asking for unlimited email using Mailerlite (see Mailerlite Review) or encouraging you to click, using a call to action to elicit the desired response.
 Microinteractions draw attention, create engagement and guide the visitor.

 We have seen the internet move toward personalization, which will continue into 2015.
 This technique is changing to become more intuitive and less spammy for the visitor.
 To personalize a website, you need to rely on cookies to give each person a unique experience on your site that caters to his or her particular tastes and preferences.